thespcrewroy/YouTube/UIUXDesign/Concepts/01-wireframe-mockup-design-figma.md

 - **Header:** Cntainst navigation information.
 Create basic representations of the logo and menu
 - **About Us:** image, large title, and descriptions about the website, and button if the user wants to learn more
 - **Testimonials/Sponsors:** title and images of various sponsors
 - **Contact Form:** a heading, couple text boxes, and a button.
-Include a bit of information underneath about buisiness contacts (phone/email)
+Include some info about buisiness contacts (phone/email)
 - **Footer:** darker color with copyright info

 <p align="center">